ValdoTheCoder/wheelshop/README.md

 Welcome to the WheelShop Wheel Manager web app!
 This application is designed to manage the stock information for a variety of wheels.
 With a comprehensive database, versatile filtering options, and features to activate/suspend wheels, add custom entries, and leave notes, you have full control over your wheel inventory.

+> [!WARNING]
+> Web Scraping page used to for wheel loading has been closed.

 ## Features
 ### 1. Database Overview
 - The database provides a comprehensive view of all available wheels.